vuejs/docs/src/guide/typescript-support.md

 }
 ```

-We should put the above code wherever it can be loaded, such as `main.js` where you define these properties, or the `*.d.ts` file in `src/typings` folder automatically loaded by TypeScript.
-For plugins, it locates in the location specified by the `types` property in `package.json`.
+We should put the above code wherever it can be loaded, such as `main.ts` where you define these properties, or a `*.d.ts` file in `src/typings` folder automatically loaded by TypeScript.
+For plugins, it should be placed in the location specified by the `types` property in `package.json`.

-After TypeScript loaded them, we can use it in TypeScript by correct type inference.

-The `ComponentCustomProperties` type can help us define the custom options, see the code of [definition in `@vue/runtime-core`](https://github.com/vuejs/vue-next/blob/master/packages/runtime-core/src/componentOptions.ts#L63-L111) and [unit tests for Typescript types](https://github.com/vuejs/vue-next/blob/master/test-dts/componentTypeExtensions.test-d.tsx) to learn more.
+The `ComponentCustomProperties` type can help us define the custom options, see the code of [definition in `@vue/runtime-core`](https://github.com/vuejs/vue-next/blob/2587f36fe311359e2e34f40e8e47d2eebfab7f42/packages/runtime-core/src/componentOptions.ts#L64-L80) and [unit tests for TypeScript types](https://github.com/vuejs/vue-next/blob/master/test-dts/componentTypeExtensions.test-d.tsx) to learn more.

 ### Annotating Return Types